SerpentByte/work-remotely/jupyter_nb_remote.md

 To check if you are really using the host's resources (RAM, CPU and HDD), create a file in the host where you have opened the notebook.
 Check if the jupyter tree is displaying it.
 Check if it is present in your guest.
 (Unless it is already there.
-In that create something you do not have on you guest)
+In that create something you do not have on your guest system)